DavidConsidine/KrazyKarts/README.md

 + How simulation error effect out game.
 + Overview the different sources of error.
 + Investigate approaches to eliminating them.

+### KK11: Replicating Variables From The Server ###

++ Overviewe of property replication.
++ Replicating the actor position.
++ Setting and reading the property.
++ Replicating the actor rotation.